Studying the Word for Life

 So, to begin with, it is vital that you obtain a clean text of the Bible, or at least a clean text of the book you intend to study.
 If you invest in a Bible computer program or app, you should be able to copy and paste and format the text in your word processor so that the margins are wide enough for some of your own notes.
 I recommend 1.5 inches all the way around each page.
 I also suggest that the text be in two columns (with at least inch between columns), and delete any sub-headings.

 Below is a suggested six-week study of Paul’s letter to Titus.
-In my experience over the last two decades, when someone engages in this sort of study, and follows through with relative consistency, habits arise that change for the better the ways that person studies, hears, understands, appropriates, and applies the Bible.
+In my experience over the last two decades, when someone engages in this sort of study, and follows through with some consistency, habits arise that change for the better the ways that person studies, hears, understands, appropriates, and applies the Bible.
 And I have seen these changes persist in people’s lives for many, many years.

 May your own studies be just as fruitful in your life.